Skip to main content

 Participation in College Activities or Intercollegiate Athletics

-It is College policy that teacher candidates are not permitted to participate in College activities such as Intercollegiate Athletics while student teaching or completing an internship.
-Exceptions to this policy may occur only with the written permission of the Dean based upon the recommendation of the program/department coordinator.
-If the teacher candidate participates in a varsity sport during student teaching or an internship experience without the Dean’s permission, the teacher candidate will be removed from this academic experience.
-If, in the judgment of the mentor teachers or supervisors, this athletic participation is interfering with the quality of the student teaching or internship experience, the teacher candidate can be required to cease their athletic participation at any time.
+• It is university policy that teacher candidates are generally not permitted to participate in Intercollegiate Athletics while student teaching or completing an internship.
+Waivers to this policy may be granted by completing an athletic waiver request form, which must be approved by the teacher candidate’s coach, advisor, department chair and associated dean.
+If the teacher candidate participates in a varsity sport during student teaching or an internship experience without the Associate Dean’s permission, the teacher candidate can be removed from this academic experience.
+If, in the judgment of the Mentor teachers or supervisors, this athletic participation is interfering with the quality of the student teaching or internship experience, the teacher candidate can be required to cease their athletic participation at any time.

 Teacher Education Candidacy